Psianturi/near-jsonrpc-kotlin-client/README.md

 ## Project Status

-**The code generator is now fully functional.** It correctly produces a type-safe Kotlin client for all RPC methods defined in the OpenAPI specification.
+**The code generator is now fully functional with JsonRpcTransport integration.** It correctly produces a type-safe Kotlin client for all RPC methods defined in the OpenAPI specification.

 **Completed Milestones:**
 - ✅ **Project Setup:** Configured a multi-module Gradle project recognized by Android Studio/IntelliJ IDEA.
 - ✅ **Type Generation (`types` module):** The generator successfully creates serializable Kotlin `data class` models for all RPC schemas.
 - ✅ **Client Generation (`client` module):** The generator now creates a complete, type-safe `NearRpcClient` with functions for all RPC methods, correctly handling those with and without parameters.
+- ✅ **JsonRpcTransport Integration:** Added `JsonRpcTransport` class for proper JSON-RPC envelope handling with snake_case method names.
 - ✅ **Buildable & Verified:** The entire project, including the generated `types` and `client` modules, is fully buildable.
 - ✅ **Housekeeping:** The project includes a comprehensive `.gitignore` and an Apache-2.0 `LICENSE`.